 - 2.1.
 The Integration Joint Board Risk Register is maintained and reported in line with the Glasgow City IJB Risk Management Policy. - 2.2.
 The IJB Risk Register contains strategic risks that represent the potential for the IJB to achieve or fail to meet its desired outcomes and objectives as set out within the Strategic Plan, and typically these risks require strategic leadership in the development of activities and application of controls to manage the risk. - 2.3.
-There were no existing risks where the current risk level increased or decreased during Q2. - 2.4.
-There were no risks added to or removed from the IJB risk register during Q2. - 2.5.
-At the conclusion of the quarterly review there were 13 live risks on the register, with 2 risks having a current risk level of 'Very High', 8 risks with a risk level of 'High', 2 risk with a risk level of 'Medium' and 1 risk with a risk level of 'Low'.
+There was 1 new risk added to the risk register in Q3: - Ref 2136: 2022/23 Local Government pay award.
+There is a risk of a further gap in the 2022/23 budget due to the 2022/23 local government pay award if the HSCP's share of allocated funding for this from Scottish Government is not passed on by Glasgow City Council.
+This risk has been added to the register as 'High'. - 2.4.
+There was 1 risk closed in Q3: - Ref 0517: Differing Terms and Conditions.
+The responsible officer has recommended this is closed as very unlikely to be a risk to the IJB's strategic objectives at the present time. - 2.5.
+There were 3 risks on the register where the residual impact score has increased: - Ref 0524: Level of savings required in 2019/20 and beyond.
+Residual impact score has increased from 4 (Major) to 5 (Critical).
+The responsible officer advised that there is potential that delivery of statutory duties and IJB's strategic objectives are impacted by this risk. - Ref 2032: Impact of Budget & Spending Review.
+The residual impact score has increased from 4 (Major) to 5 (Critical).
+A high-level financial forecast has been developed and the IJB will be briefed on this and what the potential impact on services will be. - Ref 518: External Providers financial stability.
+The residual impact score has increased from 2 (Minor) to 4 (Major).
+The increase in score reflects the range of issues facing the sector at the current time. - 2.6.
+There were no existing risks where the current risk level decreased during Q3. - 2.7.
+At the conclusion of the January 2023 review there were 13 live risks on the register, with 2 risks having a current risk level of 'Very High', 10 risks with a risk level of 'High' and 1 risk with a risk level of 'Medium'.
 The risk profile is shown below:

-- 2.6.
-All risks on the IJB Risk Register at the end of Q2 are shown in Appendix A. - 2.7.
-The next quarterly review of the IJB Risk Register is scheduled to be carried out in January 2023.
+- 2.8.
+All risks on the IJB Risk Register at the end of Q3 are shown in Appendix A. - 2.9.
+The next quarterly review of the IJB Risk Register is due to be carried out in April 2023.

-3. Key Operational Risks (Q2)
+3. Key Operational Risks (Q3)